-Do you know how to feed yourself the Scriptures, or are you dependent upon someone else?
-If you're dependent on others for your scriptural intake, it's time to change.
-My challenge for you is this.
-Make the Word of God a priority in your schedule.
+Do you know how to nourish your soul with God's Word, or are you dependent upon others to do it for you?
+If you're your scriptural intake depends solely on others, it's time to learn how to feed your soul.

 Here are a couple of practical suggestions.
 The first simply is this.
 Read God's Word systematically every morning.
 Don't just go to certain favorite passages, or you're growth will lack balance.
-Pick a book and read a chapter a day until you finish the book.
+Pick a book in the Bible and read a chapter a day until you finish the book.
+Then move to another book, then another, then another.
+Keep in mind, you're reading to get to know better the Person who revealed Himself in this book.

 The second is Scripture memory.
 You say, "I can't memorize."
-That's not true.
+Not without investing some time, for sure.
 Do you know your phone number?
 You probably know several.
 Why?
 Repetition.
 You kept going over it until you got it.
 Jesus said, "If my words remain in you."
 The psalmist said, "I have hidden your word in my heart that I might not sin against you (Ps 119:11)."

 But don't stop with reading and memorizing.
 Meditate on Jesus' words.
-The red letters?
-No, the whole Book, for it's all His Word.
+Think about what He has to say about life, relationships, money, the future, and everything else.
 Let His words abide in you.